-- writing a thesis/final paper/final report/final programme assignment, u.
-Pre-master's programme Opportunity to compensate for deficiencies in the context of a failure to meet the entry requirements as referred to in Article 7.30e of the Act v.
-Programme to which the OER relates: a coherent set of components, aimed at achieving clearly defined objectives relating to the knowledge, understanding and skills that a graduate of the programme is expected to have acquired.
+Opportunity to compensate for deficiencies in the context of a failure to meet the entry requirements as referred to in Article 7.30 of the Act x.
+The Act

+The programme to which the OER relates: a coherent set of components, aimed at achieving clearly defined objectives relating to the knowledge, understanding and skills that a graduate of the programme is expected to have acquired.
 Each programme is concluded with a final examination.

-- writing a paper or creating an artistic work, - carrying out a research assignment, - participating in fieldwork or an excursion, - completing an internship, or w.
-Student A person enrolled at Leiden University in order to follow the courses, and/or sit the examinations and final examinations of the programme x.
-The Act The Higher Education and Research Act [Wet op het hoger onderwijs en wetenschappelijk onderzoek, WHW]
+A person enrolled at Leiden University in order to follow the courses, and/or sit the examinations and final examinations of the programme wetenschappelijk onderzoek, WHW]

-- participating in another educational activity aimed at acquiring particular skills y.
-Working day Monday to Friday, excluding public holidays and the compulsory closure days specified by the Executive Board
+The Higher Education and Research Act [Wet op het hoger onderwijs en y.
+Working day closure days specified by the Executive Board